joric/interviewbit/programming/graph-data-structure-and-algorithms/level-order.md

 Approach 1: Maintain a vector of size 'depth' of the tree.
 Do any kind of tree traversal keeping track of the current depth.
 Append the current element to vector[currentDepth].
 Since we need stuff left to right, make sure left subtree is visited before the right subtree ( Any of traditional pre/post/inorder traversal should suffice ).

 Approach 2: This is important.
-A lot of times, you’d be asked to do a traditional level order traversal.
+A lot of times, you'd be asked to do a traditional level order traversal.
 Or to put in formal words, a traversal where the extra memory used should be proportional to the nodes on a level rather than the depth of the tree.
 To do that, you need to make sure you are accessing all the nodes on a level before accessing the nodes on next.
 This is a typical breadth first search problem.
 Queue FTW.

 ## Solution